Bob Hope: Politics and beliefs

-Hope had extensive relationships with US presidents from Franklin D. Roosevelt to Bill Clinton and often made topical political jokes in his comedic material.
+Hope had extensive relationships with US Presidents from Franklin D. Roosevelt to Bill Clinton and often made topical political jokes in his comedic material.
 He hosted the White House Correspondents Dinner three times in 1944, 1953, and 1976.
-Hope was supportive politically of conservative presidents such as Richard Nixon and Ronald Reagan.
+Hope was supportive politically of Republican Presidents such as Richard Nixon and Ronald Reagan.

-In an interview with Hope biographer Richard Zoglin on NPR he stated that "Bob Hope was the establishment.
+Hope's biographer Richard Zoglin in an interview with NPR stated that "Bob Hope was the establishment.
 Bob Hope was friends with Nixon.
 Bob Hope was speaking in favor of the Vietnam War.
 Bob Hope was expressing that kind of backward, suburban, WASP view of minorities, homosexuals, the women's movement."
-Hope's beliefs and attitudes of the social issues are a part of the plot of the 2020 film Misbehaviour, which follows the Women's Liberation protests at the Miss World 1970 competition that Hope hosted; Greg Kinnear plays Hope.
+Hope's beliefs and attitudes on social issues are a part of the plot of the 2020 film Misbehaviour, which follows the Women's Liberation protests at the Miss World 1970 competition that Hope hosted; Greg Kinnear plays Hope.